Confluence in. Release notes website out.

 Changelog-style pages

-Create a cleaner public page for ongoing product updates.
+Create a cleaner, searchable page for ongoing product updates.

 Why publish release notes from Confluence?